bmabey/pyLDAvis/README.rst

 **pyLDAvis** is designed to help users interpret the topics in a topic model that has been fit to a corpus of text data.
 The package extracts information from a fitted LDA topic model to inform an interactive web-based visualization.

-The visualization is intended to be within an IPython notebook but can also be saved to a stand-alone HTML file for easy sharing.
+The visualization is intended to be used within an IPython notebook but can also be saved to a stand-alone HTML file for easy sharing.

 |version status| |downloads| |build status| |docs|